 Students in Food Studies investigate the challenges involved in providing interesting and healthy family meals.
 Students will investigate eating practices for different stages of the lifespan, different nutritional requirements across the lifespan and resource management in menu planning.
-Students investigate Australian Food Selection Models.
-They also alter recipes to make them healthier, suit individual dietary needs, and cater to different serving sizes.
-Students investigate dietary related diseases.
+Students study Australian Food Selection Models.
+After learning about dietary related diseases, students alter recipes to make them healthier, suit individual dietary needs, and cater to different serving sizes.
+Students learn about the variety of cooking methods and the functional properties of foods.
+Students use practical skills and knowledge to produce foods safely and hygienically.
+They consider the design process to create meals based on the specifications of a design brief.